berkley4/ungoogled-chromium-debian/.github/README.md

 Not enabled by default in the binaries, you need to build it yourself.

-To build with google translate enabled, instead of running debian/rules setup, run the following :-
+To build with translate enabled, include TRANSLATE=1 in your configure variables (this is done immediately after copying over the debian directory into your build tree).
+For example :-

-debian/rules setup_translate
+TRANSLATE=1 UNSTABLE=1 ./debian/configure.sh

 ___Disable mDNS and service discovery (a work-in-progress)___